Carleton College: Admissions

 Admission to Carleton has been categorized as "most selective" by U.S. News & World Report.
-The class of 2025 admittance rate was 17.5% of all applicants, making Carleton the most selective college in Minnesota.
+The class of 2028 admittance rate was 17.9% of all applicants, making Carleton the most selective college in Minnesota.

-In 2016, 219 of the 647 early decision applicants were accepted (33.8%) and 1,248 of the 5,838 regular decision applicants were accepted (21.4%).
-A spot on the waitlist was offered to 1,366 applicants, of whom 533 accepted and 2 were ultimately admitted.
-Enrolling freshmen numbered 567, making the yield rate (the percentage of accepted students who enroll) 38.7%.
-Of the 197 who applied for transfer admission, none were admitted, which is unusual.

-Carleton has a strong history of enrolling students who are in the National Merit Scholarship Program, often enrolling more than any other liberal arts college in the nation.
-Usually around 16% of the incoming class, the Class of 2021 included 51 National Merit Scholars.
+Carleton has a history of enrolling students who are in the National Merit Scholarship Program, often enrolling more than any other liberal arts college in the nation.
+The class of 2026 included 38 National Merit Scholars.

 Rankings

 Carleton has been in the top 10 liberal arts colleges since 1997 in the U.S. News & World Report rankings.
-For 2020, it ranks tied for 7th overall, and 1st for "Best Undergraduate Teaching", 9th for "Most Innovative" and 32nd for "Best Value".
+For 2025, it ranks tied for 8th overall, 1st for "Best Undergraduate Teaching", and 17th for "Best Value".
 In 2019, the Washington Monthly ratings — using criteria of social mobility, research, and service — ranked Carleton the 24th best college in the liberal arts college category.
 In the 2019 Forbes ranking of 650 American colleges, which combines liberal arts colleges, service academies and national research universities, Carleton is ranked 52nd.

 Kiplinger's Personal Finance places Carleton 13th in its 2019 ranking of the 149 best value liberal arts colleges in the United States.
 Carleton was ranked 5th in the 2015 Brookings Institution list of "Four-Year or Higher Colleges With the Highest Value-Added With Respect to Mid-Career Earnings", with Carleton adding an estimated 43% in value, raising the predicted mid-career salary of $76,236 to $117,700.
 In a 2012 study of higher education institutions, Carleton was listed as the most chosen as a peer institution, followed by Princeton and Oberlin.